Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • Elevation gain: 1,200 feet (366 m)

-Access (car to the trailhead)
+Access (by car to the trailhead)

 Mosaic Canyon Trailhead 92328 California

-Location: To get to the trailhead, take the dirt road Mosaic Canyon Road (2.3 miles/3.7 km) from the main road.
+Location: To get to the trailhead, take the dirt road Mosaic Canyon Road (2.3 miles/3.7 km) from the main road

-It is located in Stovepipe Wells Village, opposite Stovepipe Wells Campground.
+It is located in Stovepipe Wells Village, opposite Stovepipe Wells Campground

-This road is gravel but sedan cars can also drive on it.
+This road is gravel but sedan cars can also drive on it

 Start hiking from the trailhead

-We arrived at the parking lot at 5:15, and since sunset that day was at 5:45, it would be dark in 30 minutes, but since the hike was short, we decided to set off as a sunset hike.
+We arrived at the parking lot at 5:15, and since sunset that day was at 5:45, it would be dark in 30 minutes, but since the hike was short, we decided to set off as a sunset hike

-There were still a few cars in the parking lot.
+There were still a few cars in the parking lot

-As it was close to sunset, there was a unique silence as the night turned, and the desert and rocky mountains bathed in the setting sun were a beautiful sight.
+As it was close to sunset, there was a unique silence as the night turned, and the desert and rocky mountains bathed in the setting sun were a beautiful sight

-First, start from the trailhead connected to the parking lot.
+First, start from the trailhead connected to the parking lot

 The side that is not in the sunlight is surrounded by rocks and it is already dark.
 Watch your step!

-This is how we enter the rocky mountain from the trailhead.
+This is how we enter the rocky mountain from the trailhead

 It's a good idea to wear hiking shoes as the gravel path is difficult to walk on.
-Immediately after the trailhead, you'll be greeted by a smooth, winding narrow passage like this.
+Immediately after the trailhead, you'll be greeted by a smooth, winding narrow passage like this

 This type of landscape is common in other parts of the United States, including famous canyons such as Antelope Canyon, where flash floods occur frequently.
 These are sudden floods caused by torrential rain or sudden snowmelt.
 When large amounts of rain fall in a short period of time, the ground in dry areas such as deserts is unable to absorb the water, and the water flows out all at once.
 Flash floods usually occur within minutes to hours of rain, and can be extremely dangerous because the water level rises rapidly.
-There are few advance warning signs, and they can occur even when it is not raining, so it is important to check before walking in such areas.
+There are few advance warning signs, and they can occur even when it is not raining, so it is important to check before walking in such areas

-The fast-flowing and destructive water has worn away the surrounding rocks, creating these smoothly curved rock walls.
+The fast-flowing and destructive water has worn away the surrounding rocks, creating these smoothly curved rock walls

-The canyon's narrow passages are characterized by terrain smoothed and scrubbed by the raging waters, laden with rocks and gravel.
+The canyon's narrow passages are characterized by terrain smoothed and scrubbed by the raging waters, laden with rocks and gravel

-These places, which have been created over many years, are truly works of art by nature.
+These places, which have been created over many years, are truly works of art by nature

-If you go further, you can see golden rocks shining in the setting sun in the distance.
+If you go further, you can see golden rocks shining in the setting sun in the distance

 As you make your way through the canyon, look for the Mosaic Canyon Breccia that gives the canyon its name.
-Breccia is a type of rock formation formed by natural cementation of small, angular fragments of various types of host rock.
+Breccia is a type of rock formation formed by natural cementation of small, angular fragments of various types of host rock

 How was Mosaic Breccia formed?

-Crustal movement and erosion cause the original rocks to break down, and then earthquakes, fault movement, weathering, and other processes create rock fragments of various sizes.
+Crustal movement and erosion cause the original rocks to break down, and then earthquakes, fault movement, weathering, and other processes create rock fragments of various sizes

 Broken rock fragments are carried into the canyon by flowing water, and when heavy rain or flash floods occur, the broken rock is washed down to the bottom of the canyon and collects.
 Water containing minerals then seeps into the gaps in the rock, bonding it together, and the limestone and silicon dioxide contained in the water act as an adhesive, solidifying the rock fragments.
-This process has been repeated over and over, and the canyon has been formed.
+This process has been repeated over and over, and the canyon has been formed

-The hardened rocks still retain the original rock fragments, creating a mosaic-like pattern, hence the trail's name.
+The hardened rocks still retain the original rock fragments, creating a mosaic-like pattern, hence the trail's name

-If you go further in, you will come across an area called Boulder Jam, where huge rocks are piled up and look insurmountable.
+If you go further in, you will come across an area called Boulder Jam, where huge rocks are piled up and look insurmountable

-You can turn back here, but if you want to go further, you can go through the gap on the left (east) side of this rock and continue further.
+You can turn back here, but if you want to go further, you can go through the gap on the left (east) side of this rock and continue further

 Further ahead you will come across narrow canyons like the Narrows, and there are difficult areas where you have to climb over rocky areas, but as you go further,

 There's a dead-end sign made of pebbles, like this one.
 Eventually, we'll find ourselves completely blocked off by a 25-foot-tall, unclimbable drywall, so we instead take a trail that connects to the wall to the west (to the right).
-A well-established detour trail appears.
+A well-established detour trail appears

-That's why dead end signs are made out of pebbles, as shown in this photo.
+That's why dead end signs are made out of pebbles, as shown in this photo

-This trail continues up the canyon and then connects with the main route back up to the top of Dry Falls.
+This trail continues up the canyon and then connects with the main route back up to the top of Dry Falls

 Going further into the canyon, you turn one final bend and emerge into a theatrical, spectacular landscape.
-This is the finish line.
+This is the finish line

 At this point, it was already 6 o'clock after sunset, so it was getting quite dark, but it might have looked even more spectacular if there had been daylight.
-Normally, we would take a break here and head back, but I decided to head back right away.
+Normally, we would take a break here and head back, but I decided to head back right away

 The twilight hike was also wonderful, and it was a very pleasant hike watching the stars gradually appear as the night fell and the silence settled in.
-We finished by returning to the parking lot at 6:30pm.
+We finished by returning to the parking lot at 6:30pm

-There were no people around at that time, so we were able to enjoy a very quiet space surrounded by beautiful rock formations.
+There were no people around at that time, so we were able to enjoy a very quiet space surrounded by beautiful rock formations

 Additional information about Death Valley National Park entrance fees

 In a normal national park, there is a park ranger at the entrance gate, and you pay the entrance fee there before entering the park.
-However, in Death Valley, there are no rangers on duty even after passing through the entrance gate, so you will need to pay the entrance fee in one of the following ways.
+However, in Death Valley, there are no rangers on duty even after passing through the entrance gate, so you will need to pay the entrance fee in one of the following ways

 ★Pay the Death Valley National Park entrance fee at the Furnace Creek Visitor Center inside the park.